AlecrimCloudwalk/aya-revamp/docs/function_index.md

       - `text` - The header text content
       - `emoji` - An emoji to display (e.g., "tada", "rocket")
       - `icon` - URL to an image icon
-  - `createTableBlocks(tableData)` - Creates blocks for tabular data with options:
-      - `headers` - Array of column header names
-      - `rows` - Array of arrays for row data
-  - `createColumnBlocks(columnData)` - Creates multi-column layout blocks with options:
-      - `columns` - Array of markdown-formatted column content
-  - `createAccordionBlocks(accordionData)` - Creates collapsible section blocks with options:
-      - `sections` - Array of objects with `title` and `content` properties
-  - `createTimelineBlocks(timelineData)` - Creates timeline/progress blocks with options:
-      - `steps` - Array of objects with `title`, `description`, and `status` properties
-  - `createInfoBlock(infoData)` - Creates an info notice block with title and text
-  - `createAlertBlock(alertData, alertType)` - Creates alert blocks (warning/error/success) with title and text
   - `normalizeColor(color)` - Converts named colors to proper hex values
   - `processUserMentions(text)` - Processes user mentions in message text
-  - `parseRichText(text)` - Parses text with formatting markers into Block Kit blocks
   - `createButtonsBlock(buttons)` - Creates an actions block with interactive buttons
   - `createFieldsBlock(fields)` - Creates section blocks for field display